cns-iu/map4sci/README.md

 To create the dataset, follow these steps:

-1. Create a folder with the name of the dataset.
+1. Create a folder with the name of the dataset inside map4sci/data-processor/dataset.
 2. Inside the folder, create a `config.sh` file and a `network.dot` file.

 ## Configuring the Dataset